 FarmFlux Mission

-Jeff is the Deputy Principal Investigator on a new NASA Earth Venture Suborbital (EVS-4) mission called “FarmFlux”, a $15 million investigation focused on collecting new aircraft-based observations of atmospheric chemistry in agricultural regions.
+Jeff is a Deputy Principal Investigator on a new NASA Earth Venture Suborbital (EVS-4) mission called “FarmFlux”, a $15 million investigation focused on collecting new aircraft-based observations of atmospheric chemistry in agricultural regions.
 The selection of these missions was announced by NASA in April 2024 here.

 The objective of FarmFlux is to study how greenhouse gas and pollutant emissions from U.S. agriculture affects air quality, climate, and ecosystems.
 The investigation will carefully consider to important agricultural sectors: crops and animals.